maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 At rOpenSci, we strive to [explicitly archive abandoned or retired packages](https://devdevguide.netlify.app/maintenance_evolution#archivalguidance).

-## About motivations for participating in open-source.
+## About motivations for participating in open-source

 To the questions "What will persuade all these people to stick together long enough to produce something useful?", Karl Fogel answers: